ppasto/masterthesis/README.md

 ### **Reproducibility guidance**

-Guidances to reproduce the report and presentation can be found in the .RMD of the respective folders.
+Guidances to reproduce the report and presentation can be found in the .md of the respective folders.

 ## Author Responsible